-You can ice the shoulder to reduce swelling and discomfort.
-Do not ice the shoulder more than 20 minutes at a time.
-Let the shoulder warm up before reapplication of the ice for about 20 minutes.
-If you have a cryocuff, you may keep this on continuously.
-Do not apply ice directly to your skin.
+You can ice the collarbone area to reduce swelling and discomfort.
+Do not apply ice directly to the skin and do not ice the shoulder more than 20 minutes at a time.
+Let the skin warm up before reapplication of the ice for about 20 minutes.